Juglans hindsii: Taxonomy

-Distribution
+Distribution and habitat

-The historical range of Juglans hindsii is from the San Joaquin Valley and Sacramento Valley to the Inner Northern California Coast Ranges and San Francisco Bay Area, in Northern California.
+The historical range of J. hindsii is from the San Joaquin Valley and Sacramento Valley to the inner northern California Coast Ranges and San Francisco Bay Area, in Northern California.
 A 2020 IUCN assessment has extended this range: north to Oregon and south to Southern California, in areas of similar habitat type.
-The northernmost pre-colonial Juglans hindsii tree was located in Douglas County, Oregon before it was blown over in November 2017.
+The northernmost pre-colonial J. hindsii tree was located in Douglas County, Oregon, before it was blown over in November 2017.
 A ring count determined the tree predated the arrival of settlers by approximately 100 years.
 The Native Plant Society of Oregon has also documented multiple trees of pre-colonial age in Oregon's Rogue Valley.

 The tree grows in riparian woodlands, either in mono-species stands, or mixed with California oak species (Quercus spp.) and Fremont cottonwood (Populus fremontii) trees.

 Conservation

 Juglans hindsii was formerly assessed as Seriously Endangered on the California Native Plant Society Rare Plant Inventory.
 In a 2019 revision, the species was upgraded to common.
 It is threatened by hybridization with orchard trees, urbanization, and habitat conversion to agriculture.